Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/03-operations-and-commands/README.md

 Allowed
 ```

-Purpose:
+### Purpose

-- Test whether the user could enumerate S3 buckets across the account.
+This tested whether the user could enumerate S3 buckets across the account.
-- Validate that the initial policy granted broader access than the role required.

-Security meaning:
+### Security Meaning

 The user could view S3 buckets beyond the assigned lab bucket.
-This increased reconnaissance risk and showed that the starting permission set was too broad.
+This increased reconnaissance risk and showed that the starting permission set was too broad for the intended role.

-Evidence:
+### Evidence

 - [`s3-access-allowed-before-remediation.png`](../screenshots/s3-access-allowed-before-remediation.png)

+---

-### Upload object to the lab bucket
+### Test 2: Upload Object to the Lab Bucket

 ```powershell
 echo "This is a harmless test file for Lab 4 IAM least-privilege access testing." > lab4-test-file.txt